yumehiko/claude-code-adjustment/rules/commands/spec.md

 - Success criteria and metrics

 ### 2. Create Requirements Document (in User's Language)
+Choose a single-word feature name that represents the user's request (e.g., "core" for initial project features).
 Generate `specs/[feature-name]/requirements.md` in the user's language with:
 - **Introduction**: Overview, context, and key functionality
 - **Requirements**: User stories with acceptance criteria